apache/skywalking/docs/en/setup/service-agent/java-agent/README.md

 `plugin.influxdb.trace_influxql`|If true, trace all the influxql(query and write) in InfluxDB access, default is true.|`true`|
 `correlation.element_max_number`|Max element count of the correlation context.|`3`|
 `correlation.value_max_length`|Max value length of correlation context element.|`128`|
+`plugin.kafka.bootstrap_servers`| A list of host/port pairs to use for establishing the initial connection to the Kafka cluster. | `localhost:9092`
+`plugin.kafka.consumer_config`| Kafka producer configuration. |

 ## Optional Plugins
 Java agent plugins are all pluggable.
 Optional plugins could be provided in `optional-plugins` folder under agent or 3rd party repositories.